TC-Zheng/ActuosusAI/README.md

    ```bash
    npm run dev
    ```

-4. Open the UI in browser:
-    - Go to http://localhost:3000/ to see the app.

-5. Quick start:
-    - You can start by typing this
-    ```bash
-    openai-community/gpt2
-    ```
-    - to the download field and download this small model and chat with it.

 ## Roadmap
 - Feature 1: Add docker support and other things that would make this app easier to run for people.